Rays vs. White Sox Player Props Betting Odds

-Betting on player props is one of the ways to wager on the Tampa Bay Rays-Chicago White Sox matchup at Guaranteed Rate Field on Saturday, starting at 7:10 PM ET.
+Sportsbooks have listed player props for Randy Arozarena, Andrew Vaughn and others when the Tampa Bay Rays visit the Chicago White Sox at Guaranteed Rate Field on Sunday at 2:10 PM ET.

 Bet on this matchup or its props with DraftKings!